colin-kurniawan/poker-sim/README.md

 python3 Game.py
 ```
 Then enter the amount of players you want to play with and start playing!

+## Planned Features
+- Reinforcement Learning Bot
+  - Develop AI-controlled players that use reinforcement learning techniques to improve their decision-making over time.
+The bot will learn from simulated hands to optimize strategies for betting, folding, and bluffing.

+- Difficulty Levels for Bots
+  - Implement multiple difficulty levels for AI opponents (e.g., Beginner, Intermediate, Advanced) by adjusting learning parameters and strategy aggressiveness, allowing for a customizable gameplay experience.

 ## Technologies Used
 Python